junxit/us-congress-bills-117/metadata.md

 - 2021-07-28 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2021-07-28 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2021-07-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 111.
+- 2021-08-03 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.(consideration: CR S5699-5701; text: CR S5699-5700)
+- 2021-08-03 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent. (consideration: CR S5699-5701; text: CR S5699-5700)